risckaust/risc-documentations/docs/source/1-ros-basics.rst

   ./ubuntu_install.sh # Will take some time to install

+Relaunch terminal.
 Then copy commands line by line from ``ws.sh`` and run them one by one in a terminal.

 In this tutorial, we are going to work with a specific version of ROS called Kinetic.
 Also, some ROS packages are needed in order to perform the simulation exercises mentioned in this tutorial.
 The following sections will guide you through the installation procedures.